 - “Support the development of student placements”

-The proposed Academy in Ajloun, by concentrating on excellence and practical work experience in the Ajloun Forest Reserve, would make a make a significant contribution to supporting these recommendations.
+The proposed Academy in Ajloun, by concentrating on excellence and practical work experience in the Ajloun Forest Reserve, would make a significant contribution to supporting these recommendations.

 - Ministry of Environment estimates of job opportunities in ranger and inspection services

-The Ministry of Environment has recently partnered with the national police force and other agencies to create a national environmental policing and ranger service and estimates 900 job opportunities within the service over the next 3 to 5 years.
+The Ministry of Environment has recently partnered with the national police force and other agencies to create a national environmental policing and ranger service.
+It estimates 900 job opportunities within the service over the next 3 to 5 years.
 It also predicts a rising demand for environmental inspectors to monitor and regulate key aspects of environmental quality in support of current and proposed environmental legislation.
 These aspects include air and water quality and domestic and hazardous waste disposal.
 The Ajloun Academy would be the only facility in the country to provide quality training in these areas of work.
 Also, the headquarters of the Environmental Police is to be based in the City of Ajloun and the Academy will provide a training base for their officers “on the doorstep”.

 - Regional demand

 Jordan is seen as a leader in the region in eco and adventure tourism and RSCN is currently assisting Syria and Lebanon to develop “Dana-like” enterprises in areas of high ecological value.
-There is little doubt that major growth will occur in neighboring countries in these areas of specialized tourism and demand for Arabic speaking experts and practitioners will likewise increase.
-For Jordan to retain its regional lead and influence through a Centre of Excellence for Eco-tourism will bring many benefits in terms of regional job opportunities for Jordanians and the potential to offer training programmes for practitioners from the region on a fee-paying basis.
+There is little doubt that major growth will occur in neighboring countries in these areas of specialized tourism when then the demand for Arabic speaking experts and practitioners will likewise increase.
+For Jordan to retain its regional lead and influence, a Centre of Excellence for Eco-tourism will bring many benefits in terms of regional job opportunities for Jordanians and the potential to offer training programmes for practitioners from the region on a fee-paying basis.